Laboratory Chemical Spill Guide

 Mercury

-Elemental mercury and mercury compounds are toxic by inhalation and, in some cases, absorption through the skin.
+Elemental mercury and mercury compounds are toxic by inhalation and in some case, absorption through the skin.
 Although mercury evaporates slowly, in areas of poor ventilation the vapor concentration will increase over time and become a chronic or acute health hazard.

 Spills in excess of 30 milliliters are emergencies that require area evacuation and notification of Public Safety and EHS.
 Smaller spills can be cleaned up by local personnel who have proper supplies, training, and PPE.